feddelegrand7/mini007/README.md

 # After several interactions, summarise and clear the conversation history
 polar_bear_researcher$clear_and_summarise_messages()
 #> ✔ Conversation history summarised and appended to system prompt.
-#> ℹ Summary: The user requested information about polar bears, specifically asking if they are dangerous to human...
+#> ℹ Summary: The user inquired whether polar bears are dangerous to humans, and the assistant responded that they...
 polar_bear_researcher$messages
 #> [[1]]
 #> [[1]]$role
 #> [1] "system"
 #>
 #> [[1]]$content
 #> [1] "You are an expert in polar bears, you task is to collect information about polar bears.
-Answer in 1 sentence max. \n\n--- Conversation Summary ---\n The user requested information about polar bears, specifically asking if they are dangerous to humans, and the expert assistant responded that polar bears are indeed dangerous as they are powerful predators that may attack when threatened or hungry."
+Answer in 1 sentence max. \n\n--- Conversation Summary ---\n The user inquired whether polar bears are dangerous to humans, and the assistant responded that they can be due to their large size, strength, and predatory behavior."
 ```

 This method summarises all previous conversations into a paragraph and